vincentwenger/coupons_exploration/README.md

 - Distribute Cheap restaurant coupons:
   - when weather is sunny and the temperature is not too cold
   - to people who go to restaurants often and never order take away food
-  - to restaurants which are not located to far from the drivers
+  - to restaurants which are not located too far from the drivers